Compare Travel Insurance in New Zealand

 Travel Insurance Direct

-Travel Insurance Direct specializes in travel insurance only, offering comprehensive coverage with competitive premiums.
-They provide flexible policy options, good medical coverage limits, and excellent customer service.
+Travel Insurance Direct specializes in travel insurance only, offering comprehensive coverage.
+They provide flexible policy options, good medical coverage limits, and customer service support.
 Known for transparent pricing and straightforward policy wording.
-Their online quote system is user-friendly, and they offer good value for money, typically 15-25% below premium insurers.

 World Nomads

-World Nomads specializes in backpacker and adventure travel insurance with coverage for extensive adventure activities.
+World Nomads specializes in backpacker and adventure travel insurance with coverage for a wide range of adventure activities.
 Popular with working holiday makers, gap year travelers, and adventure tourists.
 They allow policy purchases after departure and extensions while traveling.
-Coverage includes over 200 adventure activities, though premiums are 20-40% higher than standard travel insurance.
-Ideal for extended travel and adventure seekers.
+Premiums tend to be higher than standard travel insurance to reflect the broader activity coverage.

 Travel Insurance for Different Destinations